 Have you ever wondered where the world’s most famous artists went to school?
 Many studied at one (or more) of these six art academies.
-The schools on this list have trained the most famous painters, sculptors, and architects in western art history.
+The schools on this list have trained the most famous painters, sculptors, and architects in Western art history.
 Several still offer classes today.
 Let’s go back to school with some great artists!

 Europe’s first art academy started in 16th century Italy.
 Up until this time, European artists had learned their craft as apprentices in established masters’ workshops.
-The idea of learning art and architecture in a school, therefore, was something new.
+The idea of learning art and architecture in a school was, therefore, something new.

 The Accademia di San Luca opened in 1593, making it Europe’s second-ever art academy.
 It is named after Saint Luke, the patron saint of artists.
 Unlike the Florentine version that preceded it, this Roman academy still serves its original function today.
 It began, in part, as a professional association for artists.
 During the Middle Ages, Europe thought of its painters and sculptors as nothing more than craftsmen.
 However, Renaissance artists yearned to be seen as respected intellectuals and luminaries instead.
-Establishing art academies like the Accademia di San Luca, which replaced the Rome’s artists trade guild, aided in this endeavor by associating art with learning rather than manual skill.
+Establishing art academies like the Accademia di San Luca, which replaced the Rome artist trade guild, aided in this endeavor by associating art with learning rather than manual skill.

 Between 1673 and 1885, the École des Beaux-Arts hosted its annual Salon, a massive art exhibition open to the public.
 Any artist could submit work to the jury for consideration, though that didn’t guarantee acceptance.